stratdev3/SimpleW/documentation/simplew/docs/addons/service-letsencrypt.md

 | OnEngineHttpsDisable | Default `SimpleWEngine` callback | Called with `(SimpleWServer server)` to disable HTTPS before HTTP-01 challenge handling. |
 | Protocols | `Tls12 | Tls13` | Enabled TLS protocols used by the default `SimpleWEngine` callback. |
 | KeyStorageFlags | OS-dependent | How private keys are stored/loaded in `X509Certificate2`.
 Default is OS-aware (Windows user/machine key store, Linux/macOS ephemeral + exportable). |

+## Staging and production environments

+`UseStaging` only selects the Let's Encrypt ACME environment.
+It does not make the HTTP-01 challenge local or optional.

+Both staging and production require:

+- Public DNS records pointing to the server
+- Public port 80 to reach the HTTP listener, directly or through a reverse proxy or port forwarding
+- `/.well-known/acme-challenge/*` requests to be forwarded to SimpleW

+Staging performs the complete ACME issuance flow, but its certificates are signed by a test certificate authority that is not trusted by browsers and standard clients.
+A browser warning or a TLS trust error is therefore expected with a staging certificate.
+Use staging to validate DNS, network routing, and ACME configuration without consuming production rate limits; use production for publicly trusted certificates.

+The module option defaults to production (`UseStaging = false`).
+The `letsencrypt` scenario in the example application deliberately uses staging by default: omit `--production` for staging, or pass `--production` to use the production environment.

+Use a different `StoragePath` for each environment, for example `./letsencrypt-staging` and `./letsencrypt-production`.
+The module reuses a valid certificate already present in its storage directory without checking which ACME environment issued it.
+Sharing a directory can therefore cause a staging certificate to be reused after switching to production.

 ## Minimal example